-Cynthia began “Behind the Scenes Adventures” to share with others the traditional textiles and festivals of far-flung countries.
+Cynthia began “Behind the Scenes Adventures” to share with others the traditional costume and festivals of far-flung countries.
 Since 1998 she has led small groups of textile fanatics and friends all over the world.
 She has lost count of how many times she has been to the Andean countries of Peru and Bolivia – at least forty times!
 Her new book, Textile Traveler’s Guide to Peru and Bolivia was published by Thrums Press in 2019.

 Sonam and Tej – The Bhutan Team